-One of the best ways to ensure you’re prepared for your driver’s test is to sit a mock test.
+One of the best ways to ensure you’re prepared for your driver’s test is to sit a mock learners driving test.

 - “I was nervous of the assessor sitting next to me”

 - “The assessor did not talk to me or provide advice”

 - “I didn’t understand the assessor’s instructions”

 Nerves are often an overused excuse for failing a practical learners driving test, that driving instructors hear time and time again.
 While there are some common ways to calm your nerves before your driving test, the best way is to practice with a mock test carried out by a qualified driving instructor.
 If you have had adequate professional driving lessons and sat a proper mock test, then you would have gained confidence and independence with your driving to remove any nerves.